 One of the most amazing parts of traveling is exploring new foods or trying different variations of previously known meals (Italian food in Italy is certainly very different from Olive Garden).
-I try to be adventurous, but I’m no Adam Zimmern, so I probably still couldn’t eat bugs or larvae of any kind, unless I was under a psychedelic spell of some sort.
+I try to be adventurous, but I’m no Adam Zimmern, who is famous for eating bizarre foods.
+So I probably still couldn’t eat bugs or larvae of any kind, unless I was under serious psychedelic influence.

 But my mentality and travel mantra when I sit down in a foreign restaurant is, would one of my idols, the rambunctious chef, writer and former host of the Travel Channel’s ‘No Reservations’, Anthony Bourdain, eat this?
 If I think the answer is yes, I will try it, I don’t care what the food item is.

 My first experience with this mantra in mind was our first night in Lisbon, Portugal last year.
 We were staying in a neighborhood apartment and found a very small restaurant solely occupied by locals, other than us.
 The waitress didn’t speak English but the cook did and he was happy to come to our table and have a brief chat with us.
 He highly recommended the pigs feet cooked in a sauce that consisted of olive oil, fresh thyme, garlic and lemon.
 I’d never previously felt the urge to eat pig trotters, certainly not in a South Carolina gas station, pickled in a large jar.
 But Bourdain is pretty adventurous with food when an item is prepared in a nice sauce with fresh ingredients, so I was sure he would give this a go, especially if a cook personally recommended it to him.
 “Sounds good, bring it on” I told the chef.